umairspn/LeetCode-Problems-Algorithms/README.md

 ### Best Resources to Learn
-1. Leetcode (read Solution and Discussions)
+1. Leetcode (Go to "Discussions" and try to understand multiple solutions)
 2. Neetcodes (Best Youtube Series for live explanation) [link to Channel!](https://www.youtube.com/c/NeetCode)
 3. AlgoExpert (PAID, but very helpful)